stat-kim/adaptive-cutoff/README.md

 The `Classifiers_adaptive_cutoff.R` file is a code script designed for (1)training neural networks and linear classifiers and (2)creating cutoff functions for testing normality of a new data vector.

 In File 1 and File 2, necessary comments have been included to assist users in comprehending the content.

+The CMIP6 data used for real data application can be downloaded from the following link: [https://esgf-node.llnl.gov/search/cmip6](https://esgf-node.llnl.gov/search/cmip6)